ifunanya02031/OIDC-Authentication-Lab/README.md

 ## Overview

-This project demonstrates the implementation of OpenID Connect (OIDC) authentication using Okta as the Authorization Server and Identity Provider (IdP), and a client application acting as the relying party.
+This project demonstrates the implementation of OpenID Connect (OIDC) authentication using Okta as the Authorization Server and Identity Provider (IdP).
+The lab focuses on understanding the underlying mechanics of the OIDC Authorization Code Flow, including authentication requests, authorization code generation, redirect behavior, token exchange, and token issuance.

-The objective of this lab is to understand how modern applications authenticate users using the OIDC Authorization Code Flow.
-The project showcases how authentication requests are processed, how authorization codes are exchanged for tokens, and how identity information is securely transmitted through claims contained within tokens.
+Unlike a traditional application integration, this project intentionally isolates the protocol itself.
+Rather than developing a client application to complete the flow, the authorization code was manually obtained and exchanged for tokens using Postman.
+This approach provided visibility into each stage of the authentication process and a deeper understanding of how modern authentication protocols operate.

-OIDC is built on top of OAuth 2.0 and provides a standardized method for verifying user identity while enabling secure access to applications.
+OIDC is built on top of OAuth 2.0 and provides a standardized method for verifying user identities while securely delivering identity information to applications.

+---

+## Project Objectives

+* Understand the OpenID Connect Authorization Code Flow
+* Configure Okta as an Authorization Server and Identity Provider
+* Create and test authentication requests
+* Understand the purpose of scopes and claims
+* Observe authorization code generation
+* Validate Redirect URI behavior
+* Perform a token exchange using Postman
+* Analyze issued tokens and claims
+* Understand the separation between authentication and authorization

 ---